7 Best Nut Sources Of Protein

 Magnesium Rich Foods:

-Hemp seeds, Pumpkin seeds, Flax seeds, and Brazil nuts are super-rich in this mineral.
+Hemp seeds, Pumpkin seeds, Flax seeds, Cacao, and Brazil nuts are super-rich in this mineral.
 Almonds, Spinach, Cashews, Peanuts, Cereals, Soy-milk and Edamame are some good sources of Magnesium.

 Improve Magnesium Absorption: